The Best Assam Teas for 2022 Are Bold, Brash, and Malty

 Let’s begin our review of the best Assam teas!

 #1.
-Best Single-Estate Assam: Ghograjan Tea Estate “Farm2Cup” Assam Breakfast Black Tea
+Best Overall: Ghograjan Tea Estate “Farm2Cup” Assam Black Tea

-One feature of tea makers that is increasingly valued by tea drinkers is single-estate origin.
-Single-estate means that neither raw leaf or finished tea is blended with harvests from other tea-growing estates.
+One feature valued in today’s tea market is single-estate origin.
+Single-estate means neither raw tea leaves nor finished tea is blended with products from other tea estates.

-Why does single-estate matter?
-One clear advantage is accountability: the tea maker and tea drinker knows which farm to celebrate (or condemn) for the quality of its leaf, the nature of its farming practices, and the strength of its labor relations.
+The benefit of single-estate origin is accountability: the tea drinker knows which farm to celebrate (or condemn) for the quality of its leaf, the nature of its farming practices, and the strength of its labor relations.

 In principle, the single-estate business model establishes a transparent chain of accountability that—one would hope—fosters a better product and leaves behind a better world.

 Ghograjan Tea Estate takes single-estate production up a notch.
-Established in the 1940s, this company is not just a tea maker but also a tea grower and tea packer.
-In short, the entire operation, from tea seed to packed tea, and all steps in between, is conducted on-site at Ghograjan Tea Estate in Assam.
+Established in the 1940s, this family-run small business is not just a tea maker but also a tea grower and tea packer.
+In short, the entire operation, from tea seed to packed tea and all steps in between, is conducted on-site at Ghograjan Tea Estate in Assam.

 Ghograjan is single-estate to its core.